coleifer/huey/docs/recipes.rst

         # IMPORTANT: the socket timeout must comfortably exceed the
         # consumer's blocking read timeout (default 1s).
 If it does not,
         # every blocking dequeue times out at the socket level and is
-        # indistinguishable from an empty queue -- the consumer silently
+        # indistinguishable from an empty queue: the consumer silently
         # degrades to polling, with no errors logged.
         socket_timeout=5.0)